 Within 25 working days from the notification of the final decision of the FCA, the Minister for the Economy can, on the basis of public interest grounds (industrial development, companies' competitiveness in an international context, social welfare, etc.), review the case himself or herself and issue a decision based on the aforementioned grounds.

-On 14 June 2018, and for the first time, the Minister for the Economy decided to use his power to re-examine an operation cleared by the FCA.
+On 14 June 2018, for the first time, the Minister for the Economy decided to use his power to re-examine an operation cleared by the FCA.
 On that day, the FCA had authorised the acquisition of certain securities and assets of Agripole (William Saurin) by Cofigeo.
 In that case, Cofigeo had obtained a derogation to the suspensive effect so that it could acquire William Saurin, which was undergoing insolvency proceedings.
-The FCA finally approved this acquisition subject to structural commitments.
-As of the day of writing, the decision of the Minister is still pending.
-It is, however, possible that the Minister for the Economy will try to minimise the employment consequences of the required divestment.5
+The FCA finally approved this acquisition but ordered the parties to divest a brand and an industrial plant (when the parties do not offer remedies that are acceptable to the FCA, the FCA has the power to order divestitures).
+The Minister for the Economy adopted a decision on 19 July 2018, approving the concentration and waiving the orders that the FCA had imposed to the parties.
+According to the Minister for the Economy, the divestitures imposed by the FCA would have jeopardised the parties' restructuring plan and their viability on a short-term basis, and would have increased unemployment in a region where unemployment was already high.
+Accordingly, the Minister for the Economy merely imposed on the parties an order to maintain their level of employment for two years.5

 ii Parties' ability to accelerate the review procedure